julieraptor/BLACK-SWAN-QUEEN-LIEE-UTAU/README.md

 ### Usage Content

- - Do not create sexual content.
+- You are free to create sexual content.
- - Do not create violent content.
+- You are free to create violent content.
 - Do not create political content.
 - Do not create religious content.

 **The following types of content are unconditionally prohibited:**